TelegraphPrep/08-2016-transform-your-life/READme.md

 ### Goals:

-1. Practice building `higher order functions` with other `higher order functions`.
+1. Practice building higher order functions with other higher order functions.
-2. Continue to `abstract` away functionality.
+2. Continue to abstract away functionality.
 3. Come away with a small library of functions

 ## Lesson: Transform Your Life